University of Iowa 165-pound wrestler ready to put opponents down hard

 No. 3 Iowa 22, No. 8 Nebraska 9 Saturday, Jan.
 18, 2014

-Ryan Morningstar is in his second season as an assistant coach at the University of Iowa.
+Ryan Morningstar completed his second season as an assistant coach at the University of Iowa in 2014.
 He joined the Hawkeye staff after serving as an assistant coach at Wisconsin in 2011-12.

 Morningstar began his career in coaching following a collegiate career that included four NCAA appearances (2007-10) as a Hawkeye.
 He earned All-America honors in 2009 and 2010, and was a member of three NCAA championship teams (2008-10).